xin-hedera/hedera-mirror-node/docs/rosetta/README.md

 ### Running Locally

 The recommended way to run Rosetta locally is to use the all-in-one docker image.
-Below are the steps to build the image for a Hedera mirror node release.
+Below are the steps to build the image for a mirror node release.
 Please replace the example release `v0.60.0` with the latest release from our releases page.

 1. Download the [Dockerfile](/rosetta/build/Dockerfile).